aryan0xo76/Assets3D/README.md

 A Text-to-3D generator that creates assets for scenery and environmental design.

-Preview for prompt "a_futuristic_sports"
+Model for prompt "a_futuristic_sports"

 ![Preview for prompt "a_futuristic_sports"](sample_images/a_futuristic_sports.png)

-Preview for prompt "rusted_broadsword_broken_hilt"
+Model for prompt "rusted_broadsword_broken_hilt"

 ![Preview for prompt "rusted_broadsword_broken_hilt"](sample_images/rusted_broadsword_broken_hilt.png)